crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/ArchetypeFragment.rst

 .. java:type:: public class ArchetypeFragment extends Fragment

+   This class allows you to display an Archetype in a Fragment.
+You just have to provide the \ :java:ref:`WidgetProvider`\  handling the archetype you want to include to the constructor or, if you prefer, by using the \ :java:ref:`setWidgetProvider(WidgetProvider)`\  method (in this second case, remember to call this method before adding the fragment to the container).

 Constructors
 ------------
 ArchetypeFragment
 ^^^^^^^^^^^^^^^^^

+.. java:constructor:: public ArchetypeFragment()
+   :outertype: ArchetypeFragment

+ArchetypeFragment
+^^^^^^^^^^^^^^^^^

 .. java:constructor:: public ArchetypeFragment(WidgetProvider wp)
    :outertype: ArchetypeFragment

+   Create an Archetype fragment by providing the WidgetProvider

+   :param wp:

 Methods
 -------